toblum/McLighting/README.md

 > Because of it's open architecture and APIs it's easy to build new clients for different platforms (iOS, Android, Windows Universal Apps, Siri/Cortana integration, ...).

 ___
-Update 15.02.2018:
-Replaced Home Assistant Support using MQTT Light to MQTT JSON Light.

-Update 12.02.2018:
+Update 18.03.2018:
-Added Home Assistant Support using MQTT Light.
-A better implementation would be using MQTT Light JSON.
+The code for integration with homeassistant was merged into master.
+It's currently active by default.
+You can safely disable it in definitions.h when use do not want to use it, or want to use McLighting on a small ESP_01.

 Update 17.02.2018:
 User @debsahu contributed code for integration with homeassistant.
 It's currently in a separate branch (https://github.com/toblum/McLighting/tree/feature/ha_integration).
 If you're using Homeassistant, please try it out and give feedback.
 User @FabLab-Luenn created a version of McLighting (https://github.com/FabLab-Luenen/McLighting) for 6812 and other RGBW strips.
 Give it a try, if you own such strips.
 A thank you goes to all contributors.

+Update 12. / 15.02.2018:
+Added Home Assistant Support using MQTT Light.
+A better implementation would be using MQTT Light JSON.
+Replaced Home Assistant Support using MQTT Light to MQTT JSON Light.

 Update 31.01.2018:
 User @codmpm did a very professional McLighting installation and even designed his own PCBs.
 He has a great writeup for his project at: https://allgeek.de/2018/01/29/esp8266-neopixel-controller/ (in german).